-• Financial Accounting 178 or 188 (in the latter case an internal Financial Accounting test required by the School must be completed successfully.)
+• Financial Accounting 178, 188 or 179 (in the latter two cases an internal Financial Accounting test required by the School must be completed successfully.)

 389 (48) Financial accounting (4L)

 Advanced aspects of international financial reporting standards; continuation of group statements and consolidated cash flow statements.